New retailers, restaurants on way to Moncks Corner, Hollywood, James Island and Charleston

 Temelini said he chose the location because the rent is less expensive than the downtown area and he believes the town of Hollywood is growing with new residents and shops.

-Up the street near Piggly Wiggly supermarket, a new pizza restaurant opened in November in a building that once housed a hair salon while the pizza shop operator plans to open a new store next door by April as a fresh market.
+Up the street near Piggly Wiggly supermarket, a new pizza restaurant opened in November in a building where the operator plans to open a store next door by April as a fresh market.

 When Pane e Vino opens, Temelini plans to start small, opening 5-10 p.m.
 Wednesday through Saturday.

-Also in the works is a new venue coming to Charleston peninsula.
+Also in the works is a new venue coming to the Charleston peninsula by early summer.

-Work is underway on a shop at 472 Meeting St., between The UPS Store and Metro by T-Mobile, where mixologist Joey Goetz, formerly of The Belmont cocktail bar on King Street, told The Post and Courier last year he planned to launch a new venue with partners from New York City.
+Work is underway on new bar at 472 Meeting St., between The UPS Store and Metro by T-Mobile, where mixologist Joey Goetz, formerly of The Belmont cocktail bar on King Street, plans to launch Last Saint with partners Brandon Bramhall of Nashville and Zachary Pease of New York City.

-Goetz recently applied for a state alcohol permit to sell beer, wine and liquor at the site through a firm called No Wyld LLC.
-It's unclear if that's the name of the new bar, but an opening does not appear to be imminent since the site is in the throes of construction.

-Goetz also was involved in the opening of Bar George on James Island in 2020.
-He did not immediately respond to a message for further details on the Meeting Street site.
+Goetz also was involved with three business partners — Hank Weed, Alex Lira and John Griffith — in the opening of Bar George on James Island in 2020, where he continues to mix drinks.
+Goetz plans to split his time between the two venues after the new bar opens.

-Meanwhile, just a few doors away, café and smoothie bar Oasis that opened in November behind the F45 fitness site at 476 Meeting, plans to add alcohol to its offerings as soon as it gets its state permit.
+Meanwhile, just a few doors away, café and smoothie bar Oasis, which opened in November behind the F45 fitness site at 476 Meeting, plans to add alcohol to its offerings as soon as it gets its state permit.

 The alleyway café is across the parking lot from the Family Dollar store that has undergone a total makeover and is expected to reopen in about a month, according to a worker on site March 23.